syncfusion-content/maui-docs/MAUI/Chat/migration.md

 </tr>
 </table>

+N>
-N> For information on style key changes in .NET MAUI Chat, you can refer to the styles
+For information on style key changes in .NET MAUI Chat, you can refer to the styles here.